-We open the doors about 5:30 and start hearing proposals at 6:30 (give or take a minute or two but it really does begin at 6:30) The proposals last anywhere between 25-40 minutes.
+We open the doors about 5:00 and start hearing proposals at around 6:00.
+The proposals last anywhere between 25-40 minutes.
 We eat when the proposals are finished and the diners are able to vote on what project would best benefit from the collected money.
-Around 9:00 voting closes, ballots are counted, we hear from a past project winner’s update and the winner is announced.
+Around 8:00 voting closes, ballots are counted, we hear from a past project winner’s update and the winner is announced.

 You will hear a presentation no longer than 4 minutes from each grantee.
-The floor is then opened for 3-4 questions from diners.
+The floor is then opened up to 4 questions from diners.

 Click here to go to our Submit page and fill out fill out the submission form.